Blog

 What if my needs exceed 50% of my income?

-How do I adjust this budget for irregular income?
+How can I budget with irregular income?

-Should superannuation contributions count in the 20%?
+Do superannuation contributions count in the 20%?

 How does the rule apply to shared household expenses?